Dino Crisis 3: Reception

 There was some disappointment regarding the variety of the enemies: IGN counted only three non-boss enemies present in the game, but admired their unique designs, particularly for the "simian-esque" dinosaurs.
 There was more support for the boss enemies, though, with IGN citing the key to victory being to avoid attacks rather than to simply shoot.
 GamePro was disappointed by the enemies' entry into battles, with them literally appearing out of thin air.

 IGN was supportive of Capcom's decision to turn the Ozymandias into a giant puzzle, with the ship being able to routinely change formation.
 This puzzle method was compared to a jigsaw.
 IGN also admired the uniqueness of the 50+ rooms within the Ozymandias, but questioned the decision to avoid such environments as a cafeteria or a mess hall, which would have made the ship feel more like it actually had a crew to begin with.
 GameSpot saw little 'uniqueness' in the designs, noting the same shiny metallic look of the ship's interiors being everywhere and, without using the 3D map feature, it would be hard to get lost when moving around (partly because of the camera system).
 The 3D map, itself, while helpful to some, was also considered to be an "arduous process" to use.

 The voice acting was thought to be of reasonable quality, which IGN felt to be 'surprising' for a Japanese game using English-speaking actors.
 IGN did mention the presence of "corny" dialogue, though.
 GameSpot considered it to be a "passable" B-grade, in comparison.
 Other aspects of the sound design, such as the score and sound effects, were also found to be good or "passable"; they were criticised for being limited and repetitive in rooms, however.

 GameTrailers included the game in a "Top Ten Worst Sequels" feature, stating that "[i]t's a good sign you have an abysmal sequel when its developer respectfully declines to follow it up".
-There are also might be plans to put the game on the Xbox One compatible list.